Congratulations to Andrea Cortave, Andrea Bernal, Yesenia Roman, and Alyssa Ream who did a fantastic job of presenting

 (Children's Language and Identity project) How do young children who are learning two or more languages at the same time assimilate these language skills and information about new cultures?
 How is their new language incorporated into their self-identity?
 Are there conflicts, for example, between a child's English-speaking self and their French-speaking self?
 An identity they express at school, and another they express at home, based on the languages spoken in those locations?
 With many new dual-language programs being offered in states like California and Texas, this line of research has important implications not only for conversations within the scholarly community, but for the ways that it may directly inform policy decisions about educational programs.
 For this study, we are currently recruiting 7- to 10-year old bilingual children from All Souls World Language Catholic School, a dual-immersion school system here in Los Angeles.
 We thank the directors, principals, and families at All Souls for their participation!

 (Project 2a) We are also exploring how different instructor's titles (e.g., Mrs., Miss, Professor, first-name) affects student's experience in the classroom, as well as the instructor's own reactions to how students engage with them, based on title differences.
 We have collected over 100 participants worth of data (both from students and from instructors) for this project.
-Two of our research assistants presented findings at WPA in October, 2020 and a manuscript, based on the findings of this project, is currently under review.
+Two of our former research assistants presented findings at WPA in October, 2020 and a manuscript, based on the findings of this project, is currently under review.
 Congratulations to Alyssa Ream and Vivian Boyer for co-authoring this (her first) manuscript!
 We hope to resubmit this manuscript, for review, Summer 2022.

 (Project 2b) In a follow up study to Project 2a above, we are also studying how college instructor's attire (i.e, outfit/what they wear) may impact student's evaluations of the instructor and classroom climate.
 We have collected over 100 participants worth of data for this experimental survey.
-I'm looking for a research assistant to take lead on this project and to analyze and present these data, so please consider joining our lab :)
+I'm currenltly looking for a research assistant to take lead on this project and to analyze and present these data, so please consider joining our lab :)